-Ashish Prabhudesai is highly experienced in after sales service support for dimensional metrology such as Surface, Contour and Form Measuring Machines, and other sophisticated electromechanical products.
+Ashish Prabhudesai is a Senior Field Service Consultant and highly experienced in after sales service support for dimensional metrology such as Surface, Contour and Form Measuring Machines, and other sophisticated electromechanical products.
 He is also an expert in training machine users, field service engineers and distributor technicians.
 He works for Standard Metrology & Automation Solutions covering several clients and is based in Mumbai in India.

 Background and path to field engineering and training